 🚩 RSVP for the workshop here.

-Please notify us via the interest form whether you plan to attend online or in-person.
-We plan to close the RSVP form by July 21, three weeks in advance of the workshop; online attendance will be capped to enable meaningful conversation and discussion across the group.
+Please notify us via the RSVP form whether you plan to attend online or in-person.
+We plan to close the RSVP form by August 12; online attendance will be capped to enable meaningful conversation and discussion across the group.

 We invite papers that reflect on contemporary practice and histories of activism.
 We are especially interested in reflections on what strategies worked and did not work.
 Papers can focus on, but are not limited to: